flaviajanine/flaviajanine/README.md

 ### Hi there 👋

-- 👩‍🎓 Graduated in Computer Engineer
+- 👩‍🎓 Graduated in Computer Engineering
 - 👩‍💻 Full-stack Software Developer at IBM
 - 📚 Studying for my Master’s Degree in Computer Science
 - ⚛️ Study fields on Quantum Computing and M.L.